trussworks/terraform-aws-logs/README.md

 * [RedShift](https://aws.amazon.com/redshift/)
 * [S3](https://aws.amazon.com/s3/)

-## Usage for a single log bucket to store logs from all services as bucket prefixes:
+## Usage for a single log bucket to store logs from all services as bucket prefixes

     # Turns on cloudtrail by default, and allows all services to log to bucket
     module "aws_logs" {
       source                  = "trussworks/logs/aws"
       s3_bucket_name          = "my-company-aws-logs"
       region                  = "us-west-2"
     }

-## Usage for a single log bucket to store logs from a *single* service:
+## Usage for a single log bucket to store logs from a *single* service

     # Turns on cloudtrail by default, and allows only the service specified (elb in this case) to log to the bucket
     module "aws_logs" {
       source                  = "trussworks/logs/aws"
       s3_bucket_name          = "my-company-aws-logs-elb"